ivankartac/OpeNLGauge/README.md

 # OpeNLGauge

-Code for the paper "OpeNLGauge: An Explainable Metric for NLG Evaluation with Open-Weights LLMs"
+Code and resources for the INLG 2025 paper [OpeNLGauge: An Explainable Metric for NLG Evaluation with Open-Weights LLMs](https://aclanthology.org/2025.inlg-main.19/)

 ## Overview